KilianDvs/datefr/readme.md

 > [x] means that x is optional
 >
-> \* can be one either a backslash, a slash, a space, a dot, a semi-colon or a hyphen
+> \* can be one of the following: a backslash, a slash, a space, a dot, a semi-colon or a hyphen

 ### `String.prototype.toDateString()`